NORTHERN AUSTRALIA WHITE PAPER

 The Minister for Northern Australia, the Hon Matt Canavan outlined the key achievements in delivering on the Northern Australia White Paper initiatives in his Annual Statement.

 Key progress has been made including through strategic roads investments, water feasibility study and infrastructure investments, small business tourism programme delivery, establishing the Northern Australia Infrastructure Facility (NAIF), land tenure pilots and military exchange opportunities.

 DEVELOPING NORTHERN AUSTRALIA CONFERENCE

-The annual ‘Developing Northern Australia’ Conference was held in Darwin in June 2016.
-The 2017 Conference will be held in Cairns 19 – 20 June.
+The annual ‘Developing Northern Australia’ Conference was held in Cairns 19 – 20 June 2017.